openventilatorregistry/Frontend/README.md

 ## React Styleguide

-**Note: This section is a WIP with basic placeholder text only.
-Nothing here is decided or final**
+This styleguide is inspired by [this article](https://www.codeinwp.com/blog/react-best-practices/), which is recommended reading before continuing here.

 1. [Functional Components](#1-functional-components)
 2. [Hooks](#2-hooks)